-The Bachelor of Applied Psychology – Honours degree is an excellent option if you are interested in pursuing graduate work in psychology or another discipline in the future.
-The honours degree has the same basic structure as the Applied Psychology BA, but concentrates more on third and fourth year Psychology coursework, and the honours thesis gives you the opportunity to develop and carry out supervised, independent research.
+The Bachelor of Arts in Applied Psychology – Honours is an excellent option if you are interested in pursuing graduate work in psychology or another discipline.
+The honours degree has the same basic structure as the Bachelor of Arts in Applied Psychology but concentrates more on third- and fourth-year Psychology coursework.
+The honours research thesis gives you the opportunity to develop and carry out supervised, independent research.

 In addition to the 60 credits of first and second year coursework in the Diploma or Associate Degree, students must complete an additional 60 credits (120 total) of University Transfer coursework.
 A minimum of forty five (45) credits must be at the 3000-4000 level in Psychology.

 Important: At least 40% (48 credits) of all course work, and 30 credits of Upper Level Psychology course work must be completed at Douglas College.
 University Transferrable Courses must transfer to one of the five Research Universities - SFU, UBC, UBCO, UNBC or UVIC.

 Required (Mandatory) Courses:

 ||Applied Intermediate Research Methods & Data Analysis with a B grade or better